 Humans remain one of the biggest attack paths for organizations.
 After all, it does not matter how secure firewalls are if an internal user takes their device home and accidentally downloads malware after clicking on a phishing email they received.

-The results of this test can be used to create advice for improving a security posture of an organization.
+The results of social engineering testing can be used to make recommendations for improving an organization’s security posture.
 This can include implementing more robust security controls, establishing employee awareness training, or updating policies and procedures.
-It can also help organizations ensure that their security systems are up-to-date and functioning properly.
+Social engineering testing can also help organizations ensure that their security systems are up to date and functioning as intended.